jbumbe/EdgewarePlusPlus/README.md

 I understand i'm pretty elusive and don't talk much, so I apologize if it's difficult to contact me.
 If you are looking to report a bug, I don't fully know how to use github but I do know a bug report feature works, so we can figure it out together...
 I also recently made a [twitter account](https://twitter.com/ara10ten) (finally) and post both random ramblings and frequent development updates/screenshots there.
 I also have a reddit account I use to answer tech support questions and browse for new packs occasionally on /r/edgingware (of which I have no official affiliation with).

-1/31/2024: I have been suspended from twitter due to a mass suspension for reasons that don't make sense and are likely a bug.
-I am not sure if I will get my account back.
-I am leaving the link up in case I do, otherwise I will find another way to talk with you guys...
+My twitter account seems to love getting shadowbanned for no reason other than twitter automoderation thinks I'm a spambot, so if my account disappears for a day or replies don't send notifications, that's why.
+If it gets bad enough I might make a bluesky account, but for the time being it's tolerable enough I'll stay on the platform with more people.

 ## EdgeWare++ Patch Notes
 **If you see that there's a new update and are somebody (like me) who is lazy and doesn't like installing every single update if unnecessary, here is how I do versioning:**